 Before MathWorks put a just-in-time (JIT) accelerator under the hood of MATLAB, its inefficient performance had already drawn some attention from researchers and engineers.
-FALCON [10] is a MATLAB to FORTRAN 90 translator with a sophisticated type inference mechanism.
-Although the FALCON project provided us with a lot of interesting ideas about how to proceed, with type inference in MATLAB and how to translate MATLAB to FORTRAN, Mc2for has quite a few important differences.
+FAL-CON [5] is a MATLAB to FORTRAN 90 translator with a sophisticated type inference mechanism.
+Although the FALCON project provided us with a lot of interesting ideas about how to proceed, Mc2FOR has quite a few important differences.
 For example, the inference mechanism in FALCON is based on a forward/backward propagation strategy, while our analysis only involves a forward propagation.
-FALCON distinguish scalar, vector and matrix, while we treat all the variables as a matrix.
+FALCON distinguishes scalar, vector and matrix, while we treat all the variables as a matrix.
 Scalar is a 1-by-1 matrix and vector is a 1-by-n or n-by-1 matrix.
 FALCON uses static single assignment (SSA) form to make sure all the variables have only one definition, this may simplify the code generation, but may also introduce some extra overhead to the transformed program.
 Instead, we only split the variables with different types in different webs of definitions and uses.
-The two projects also have totally different approaches to shape analyses for MATLAB built-in functions, with our approach being flexible and extensible, and capable of handling many features of modern MATLAB.
-Further, the type system of MATLAB had been extended since FALCON, and our approach thus handles more MATLAB types.
-Our system is also available for other researchers.
+The two projects also have totally